CircuitSpells/Notes/git.md

 ### git cherry-pick

-> note: generally, directly cherry-picking commits from remote branches should be avoided, and a merge should be done instead.
-This is because cherry-picking creates a new commit hash and git is unable to tell that the two different hashes are at all related.
-This can lead to unintended behavior with no merge conflicts.
-Only directly cherry-pick to grab commits from orphaned or stale branches.
-If you need a commit that someone else pushed to remote:
-> have the author create a separate branch from the base commit that their feature branch stems from: `git checkout <base-hash> && git checkout -b patch-branch`.
-> the author then cherry-picks the commit you need to the new branch: `git cherry-pick <hash>`.
-> the author pushes the branch to remote: `git add -A && commit -m "my message" && git push`.
-> the author merges the patch branch back to their feature branch (this will create an empty commit): `git switch feature-branch && git merge patch-branch`.
-> you merge in the patch branch: `git fetch origin && git merge origin/patch-branch`.

 to cherry pick a commit, switch to the branch that the commit will be added to and then run:

 ```